wenkeyang/coppersmith/USERGUIDE.markdown

 In order to keep similar features organised, two `FeatureSet` objects should be created, and called using one `FeatureJob`.

-In the below example, because there are two feature sources (`Movie` and `Rating`), it's necessary to create two `FeatureJobConfig` objects.
-If the two `FeatureSet` objects used the same source, only one `FeatureJobConfig` would be required.
+In the below example, because there are two feature sets that have different sources (`Movie` and `Rating`), it's necessary to create two `FeatureJobConfig` objects.
+If the two `FeatureSet` objects used the same source and wrote to the same sink, only one `FeatureJobConfig` would be required.

 ```scala
 package commbank.coppersmith.examples.userguide